XanaduAI/strawberryfields/doc/algorithms/hamiltonian_simulation.rst

 .. literalinclude:: ../../examples/hamiltonian_simulation.py
    :language: python
    :linenos:
-   :start-after: results =
+   :start-after: # run the engine
-   :end-before: )
+   :end-before: # the output state probabilities

 the site occupation probabilities can be calculated via